magomimmo/modern-cljs/doc/tutorial-08.md

   (:require-macros [hiccups.core :refer [html]]))
 ```

-> NOTE 1: As note in the [previous tutorial][], due to a bug of the
+> NOTE 1: As noted in the [previous tutorial][1], due to a bug of the
 > `boot-cljs-repl` task, we need to first require a namespace from a
-> namespace declaration to be able to require it in the bREPL as
+> namespace declaration to be able to require it in the bREPL as well.

-> well.
-The `hiccups`runtime` namesapce has to be required, even if
+> NOTE 2: The `hiccups`runtime namesapce has to be required, even if
 > we're not going to use its symbols.
-This is why it has not been
+For this reason we neither
-> aliased.
+> aliased it or `refer` any symbol.

-NOTE 2: the `hiccups.core` contains macros (e.g. `html`), which are
+> NOTE 3: the `hiccups.core` contains macros (e.g. `html`), which are
-written in CLJ.
+> written in CLJ.
 Namespaces containing macros are referenced via the
-`:require-macros` keyword in namespace declaration and via
+> `:require-macros` keyword in namespace declaration and via
-`require-macros` in the bREPL.
+> `require-macros` in the bREPL.

 As soon as you save the file, IFDE recompile and reload it.